slabgorb/flatbot/README.md

 Take a look at the scripts in the `./scripts` folder for examples.
 Delete any scripts you think are useless or boring.
-Add whatever functionality you want hubot to have.
+Add whatever functionality you want flatbot to have.
 Read up on what you can do with hubot in the [Scripting Guide](https://github.com/github/hubot/blob/master/docs/scripting.md).

 ### Redis Persistence